eik-lib/website/docs/client.md

 ###### name

 All asset uploads must have a name.
-When publishing a dependency from npm the name will be the package name taken from the module's `package.json` file.
+When publishing a dependency from NPM the name will be the package name taken from the module's `package.json` file.
 When publishing the assets for your app, the `name` field of your project's `eik.json` file is used.
 Names may contain any letters or numbers as well as the `-` and `_` characters.

 ```json